-Let's look at these different rate types and outline some of the key advantages and disadvantages of both to help you decide which is suitable for you.
+There is no one-size-fits-all answer to this quandary.
+Let's look at the different rate types and outline some of the key advantages and disadvantages of both to help you decide which is the best move for you.

 Fixed-rate vs variable-rate home loans: how to choose

-Trying to predict home loan interest rates can be a risky business, but in effect, every homeowner is doing this whether they decide on a variable interest rate or fixed.
-If you’re new to the market or worried about interest rates going up sooner rather than later, then fixing all or a portion of your loan could be a good strategy.
+Trying to predict home loan interest rates can be tricky indeed but in effect, every homeowner is doing this whether they opt for a variable interest rate or a fixed one.
+If you're new to the market or worried about interest rates going up in the near future, then fixing all - or a portion - of your loan could be a good strategy.

-If you’re more confident with interest rates and are happy to be paying what the great majority of other lenders are paying (relatively speaking), you may find a variable-rate home loan is more suited to your needs.
+But if you're more confident with reading the interest rate environment (although even experts can struggle with this), you may find a variable-rate home loan is more suited to your needs.

 What is a fixed-rate home loan?

-A fixed-rate home loan is a home loan with that locks in (or ‘fixes’) your interest rate for a set period of time (usually between one and five years).
+A fixed-rate home loan is a home loan that locks in (or 'fixes') your interest rate for a set period of time (usually between one and five years).
 One of the main advantages of this is cash-flow certainty.
-By knowing exactly what your repayments will be, you’ll be able to plan ahead and budget for the future.
-This factor often makes fixed-rate home loans very popular for investors over the first two-three years of owning a property.
+By knowing exactly what your repayments will be, you'll be able to plan ahead and budget for the future.
+This factor often makes fixed-rate home loans a popular choice for investors over the first two to three years of owning an investment property.

-Another reason why a fixed-rate may be a good option for you is that any interest rate rises won’t affect the amount of interest you will have to pay during the fixed term.
+Another reason why a fixed rate can be a good option is that any interest rate rises won't affect the amount of interest you'll have to pay during the fixed term.
 However, if interest rates drop, you might be paying more in interest than someone who has a variable-rate home loan.
+Either way, choosing a fixed or variable rate can be a gamble.

-It’s also important to note that additional loan repayments are often not allowed with fixed-rate loans (or only allowed if you pay a fee).
-Because of this, the ability to redraw is also frequently not offered on a fixed-rate loan, effectively reducing the flexibility of the loan.
+It's also important to note that additional loan repayments are often not allowed with fixed-rate loans (or only allowed if you pay a fee).
+Because of this, the ability to redraw from your home loan is frequently not offered on fixed-rate loans, effectively reducing their flexibility.

 Update resultsUpdate